master-hax/aosp-system-core/init/README.md

 > Execute a Command (see below) when service restarts.

 `writepid <file...>`
 > Write the child's pid to the given files when it forks.
-Meant for cgroup/cpuset usage.
+For writing to files under /dev/cpuset/ please use 'cpuset' option instead (see below) since it has special handling for default cpusets when no option is specified for a service.

+`cpuset <path>`
+> Specifies the cpuset to run the service in.
+The "path" parameter is the cpuset path relative to the root cpuset in /dev/cpuset/.
+If 'cpuset' is omitted, then the system default cpuset specified in 'ro.cpuset.default' system property is used.
+If 'ro.cpuset.default' system propery is empty or unspecified then the root cpuset will be assigned.

 `priority <priority>`
 > Scheduling priority of the service process.
 This value has to be in range